-- major highways,
+- major highways

 - a long-distance passenger rail service from Brisbane to Longreach

-Food and Agriculture
+Food and agribusiness

 The beef industry is the region’s dominant agricultural industry and is a significant contributor to local economies as well as Queensland’s exports.

-Continued expansion of the agriculture industry will see an increased demand for the development of education, training and infrastructure projects.
+Continued expansion of the agriculture industry will see increased demand for the development of education, training and infrastructure projects.
 Opportunities also exist for foreign direct investment into the region to add further value to the sector.

-Mining and Resources
+Mining and resources

-The mining and resource sector is a large part of the region’s export industry and is home to a large portion of the world’s lead and zinc resources, as well as large reserves in silver, copper and gold.
+The mining and resource sector is a large part of the region’s export industry and home to a large portion of the world’s lead and zinc resources, as well as large reserves in silver, copper and gold.

 Proximity to the Bowen, Surat and Galilee basins and established freight and logistics infrastructure make Central Queensland a major producer of coal and gas.2

 Opportunities exist for foreign direct investment to add further value to the sector, help develop new activities and expand the mineral corridor.
 Renewable energy projects represent particularly strong opportunities, with potential to create jobs and support energy security.